-A chitosan-coated glass coverslip allowing the soft adhesion of the bacteria of your choice on its surface.
+A chitosan-coated glass coverslip allowing the soft adhesion of E. Coli bacteria on its surface.
 It allows real-time monitoring of the destiny of bacteria in conditions that researchers can choose and tune at will!

 What is it for?
-Use it if you want to image your favorite bacteria both still and alive.
+Use it if you want to image your E. Coli bacteria both still and alive.

 Published in mBio

 Designed by Tâm Mignot, Olivier Theodoly, Guillaume Sudre and Laurent David

 Note: if you want to know more about Chitosan-coating in general, click here.

 3 features we valued when we discovered the technology

 Long lasting: a bench-stable surface coated with chitosan, the most efficient pathway to immobilize your bacteria.